-By the end of this overview, you should have a better understanding of how net metering works—and how various net metering concepts, such as solar energy export credits, are applied.
+By the end of this overview, you should have a better understanding of how net metering works—and how various net metering concepts, such as solar energy credits, are applied.
 For many businesses and homeowners, net metering is the key feature that makes an alternative energy project financially feasible.

 How does net metering work?